-When selecting your Spring 2021 courses, please ensure that the courses you are selecting satisfy your remaining degree requirements by using and updating your degree audit form.
+When selecting your courses, please ensure that the courses you are selecting satisfy your remaining degree requirements by using and updating your degree audit form.
 You should maintain a copy of your degree audit form for your records.
 Contact your advisor if you need assistance.

 For more course information:

 - Course syllabi are posted on the SUMA website curriculum page.

 - Course details & call numbers: Refer to the Directory of Classes.